 1. From Bologna: Balsamic Vinegar, Pavarotti and Ferrari Tour

-You will be in for a treat once you step into the best car museum in Italy that is not only a Ferrari car tour but also doubles as an Italian music and food tour.
+You will be in for a treat once you step into the best car museum in Italy, which is not only a Ferrari car tour but also doubles as an Italian music and food tour.
 Make sure you spend wisely on each tour.

-Start the tour at the famous Pavarotti household which has been converted into a museum to showcase his work.
-Luciano Pavarotti is one of Italy’s finest musicians, your guide will tell you anecdotal stories of Pavarotti’s life as you visit the rooms where he made his first few songs.
+Start the tour at the famous Pavarotti household, which has been converted into a museum to showcase his work.
+Luciano Pavarotti is one of Italy’s finest musicians.
+Your guide will tell anecdotal stories of Pavarotti’s life as you visit the rooms where he made his first few songs.

-Head directly to the Ferrari Museum in Maranello and feel like the Prancing Horse as you make your way through the museum.
-There are many exhibitions to showcase the different models of the car over the years.
+Head directly to the Ferrari Museum in Maranello and feel like the Prancing Horse as you go through the museum.
+Many exhibitions showcase the different models of cars over the years.

-This is one of the best car museums in Italy as it features a Ferrari simulator which is made to mimic the speed and feel of the real Ferrari.
+This is one of the best car museums in Italy, as it features a Ferrari simulator made to mimic the speed and feel of the real Ferrari.

-End the tour at the balsamic vinegar factory, you can enjoy a hearty meal with free tastings of the vinegar as you enjoy the sunset in the heart of the countryside.
+End the tour at the balsamic vinegar factory.
+You can enjoy a hearty meal with free vinegar tastings as you enjoy the sunset in the heart of the countryside.

-- The tour is also inclusive of lunch, vinegar tastings, and the skip-the-line museum ticket.
+- The tour includes lunch, vinegar tastings, and the skip-the-line museum ticket.

 - There is a lot of walking on the tour as you will be seeing different places

 See Related: Best Day Trips from Rome, Italy